yhekma/datamounter/README.md

 optional arguments:
   -h, --help            show this help message and exit --gen-cache GENCACHE, -g GENCACHE
-                        Write a cache file at this location and exit --cache CACHE, -c CACHE
+                        Write a cache file at this location.
+  --cache CACHE, -c CACHE
                         Location of the cache-file if wanted --pattern PATTERN, -p PATTERN